IBM/openshift-on-ibm-cloud-workshops/2-deploying-to-openshift/README.md

 This workshop demonstrates how to build a microservice with Java and how to deploy it to OpenShift on the IBM Cloud.

 The microservice is kept as simple as possible, so that it can be used as a starting point for other microservices.
-The microservice has been developed with Java EE and Eclipse MicroProfile.
+The microservice has been developed with Java EE and [Eclipse MicroProfile](https://microprofile.io/).

 There are [various ways to deploy applications to OpenShift](http://heidloff.net/article/deploying-open-liberty-microservices-openshift/).
-This workshop explains how to deploy microservices using the OpenShift CLI (command line tool) 'oc' as well as 'binary builds'.
+The options have different advantages and disadvantages which are explained in the following labs.

 ## Labs